Hilda Woolnough: Career

+Community activism

-Woolnough was a driving force in many artistic organizations in Prince Edward Island, including galleries and the PEI Printmakers’ Council, the P.E.I.
-Council of the Arts, and the Arts Guild.
+Woolnough was a driving force in many artistic organizations in Prince Edward Island, including galleries and the PEI Printmakers' Council, the P.E.I.
+Council of the Arts, and The Arts Guild.
 After her death from cancer on 12 December 2007, at age 73, the Hilda Woolnough Memorial Scholarship was founded in her memory.
 In 2013, the Confederation Centre Art Gallery in Charlottetown presented a retrospective of her work in recognition of her contributions as an artist and arts advocate on Prince Edward Island.
-As stated by the Prince Edward Island Council of the Arts, Woolnough "has left a wonderful legacy for artists both on the Island and throughout Canada."
+As stated by the Prince Edward Island Council of the Arts, Woolnough "has left a wonderful legacy for artists both on the Island and throughout Canada".
+She had a massive impact through her many activities in her years in P.E.I., as can be seen from the following words from an area museum director.

+"From organizing children’s art exhibitions and Students’ Art Expo, to the development with her partner Reshard Gool of an alternative newspaper and Square Deal Press, and to her instrumental role in the creation of many artistic organizations, including the Phoenix Gallery, the Gallery-On-Demand, Great George Street Gallery, the PEI Printmakers’ Council, the P.E.I.
+Council of the Arts, and the Arts Guild, Hilda left an indelible mark on Prince Edward Island, and also nationally as director of the Canadian Conference of the Arts from 1989 to 1996".

 Honours

 Woolnough received the Father Adrien Arsenault Senior Arts Award recognizing achievement as a Prince Edward Island artist in 1999, and was elected to the Royal Canadian Academy in 2000.
+In 2021, the P.E.I.
+Gallery in The Arts Guild was named for her and held a retrospective exhibition of her work titled All Things Hilda: A Retrospective.

 Collections

 Woolnough's work is in the following collections: